manishkushwah123/Capstone/README.md

 staging buckets in the ETL pipeline
 Here is the descriptin of each .py file

---> incremental_data_load.py loads the incremental data which got stored in bronze-layer-capstone bucket  since the last run of the ETL pipeline
+--> incremental_data_load.py loads the incremental data which got stored in bronze-layer-capstone bucket  since the last run of the ETL pipeline (which is maintained in last_run folder of each table folder in bronze-layer-capstone to the pyspark Dataframe.
 -->

-# upload the (.py) or (.ipynb) files to clean the following files as mentioned ...
+# upload the (.py) files to clean the following files as mentioned ...

 credits.json,Accounts.csv and Loans.csv -->  Manish and Narendra